rya-sge/access-denied/_posts/2024-03-28-ethereum-staking.md

 [Ethereum launchpad](https://launchpad.ethereum.org/) provides the different steps to create a signing key for every validator you want to run.

 - The operator may choose to provide a withdrawal address for his validator when generating the deposit data, which will permanently set the withdrawal address.
 This is recommended for most users.
-- If the operator does not provide a withdrawal address with its initial deposit data, he will need to derive his withdrawal keys from his mnemonic at a later time.
+- If the operator does not provide a withdrawal address with its initial deposit data, he will need to derive his withdrawal keys from his mnemonic later.
 In this case, it is very important to **store the mnemonic phrase safely**—it will be the ONLY way to withdraw the ETHs when the operator choses to activate withdrawals.

 Summary: